kleinesfilmroellchen/sof-language/README.md

 java -p ./build/out/bin -m sof/klfr.sof.cli.CLI [arguments]
 ```

-assuming that you have Java 15+ on your $PATH and you are inside the root folder of the project.
+assuming that you have Java 16+ on your $PATH and you are inside the root folder of the project.
 Replace \[arguments\] with whatever arguments you want to give to SOF.

 Alternatively, you can use the Gradle-built distributions in build/distributions/.
 This one comes with handy scripts for Windows and Linux that auto-detect your Java.
-It however currently does not work with the module system, see #6.

 The command line tool currently supports the following arguments and options (taken from help output):